How do we Control Oil During the Summer? Plus my very first ever book review.

 - You can either incur the expense and use a non-clogging and hydrating face SPF if you're very broken out and want to be safe, or use a heavier non-clogging SPF lotion such as CeraVe or Vanicream.

 - I’ve been using straight cornstarch as body powder since I was a teenager.
 As long as you don’t apply a lot, and wipe off white spots with a dry towel, you’ll be amazed how long its cooling and oil absorbing effects last.
-Much better than baby powder, which has pore clogging Talc.
+Much better than baby powder, which contains pore clogging Talc.

 What do you do to control